Everyone wants more ease in our lives…

 What stands in your way to taking the right action more often?
 Where do you feel struggle and conflict?
 When do you shut down?
 The Time & Space Style Inventory helps people to move toward action more readily and accomplish more.

-Reflection is defined as giving thought or consideration to an action and its consequences.
+Reflecting means thinking and considering your actions and consequences.
 It is in reflection that one can assimilate learning and heightened consciousness from an experience.
-Reflection can be either internal or external expression of learning.
+Reflection can be either an internal or external expression of learning.

 The Time & Space Style Inventory heightens consciousness and overall satisfaction by providing answers to life-long struggles and questions.